‘Disappointing year’ for new car sales as used imports at record high

 Commercial

-Simi’s data shows new light commercial vehicle registrations were down 0.4 per cent last year to 25,350 while heavy commercial vehicles rose 2.5 per cent to 2,653.
+Simi’s data shows sales of new light commercial vehicle registrations were down 0.4 per cent last year to 25,350 while sales of heavy commercial vehicles rose 2.5 per cent to 2,653.

 Volkswagen continues to have the most cars sales in the State overall, followed by Toyota, Hyundai, Ford and Skoda.